QuantEcon/sphinxcontrib-jupyter/docs/sphinx-setup.rst

 This will by default provide the basic infrastructure required.
 After you follow the on-screen instructions you will be able to start writing your project using RestructuredText.

+Once your repository is setup, you will then need to install the jupyter extension, see :ref:`installation`